-I explored the Museum of Children's Art, AKA MOCHA, in Oakland and want to share the who, what, where of the new space so other East Bay families can enjoy.
+I explored the Museum of Children's Art, AKA MOCHA, in Oakland and want to share the who, what, where of this wonderful art space so other East Bay families can enjoy.

 WHO is MOCHA best for?

-Children 18 months and up are welcome to come and create during open studio hours open studio hours 10am-1pm Thursday through Saturday.
+Children 18 months and up are welcome to get creative with a caregiver during drop-in open studio hours 10am-1pm Wednesday, Thursday, and Friday.

 All humans over 18 months pay $5 per visit during.
 Prices vary for parties, camps, and other events.